Joe Gormley, Baron Gormley

-Joseph Gormley, Baron Gormley, OBE (5 July 1917 – 27 May 1993) was President of the National Union of Mineworkers from 1971 to 1982, and a Labour peer.
+Joseph Gormley, Baron Gormley, OBE (5 July 1917 – 27 May 1993) was an English trade unionist.
+He was President of the National Union of Mineworkers (NUM) from 1971 to 1982 and later a Labour peer.
+He was appointed an OBE in the 1970 New Year's Honours.

 Early life

-Joe Gormley was born in Ashton-in-Makerfield, Lancashire in 1917, one of seven children, and became a miner at the age of fourteen.
-He was an active trade union official and became a committee member of the St Helens area branch of the National Union of Mineworkers (NUM) in 1957.
-He served as general secretary of the North West region (comprising Lancashire and Cumberland) from April 1961 and joined the national executive in 1963.
-He was appointed an Officer of the Order of the British Empire in the 1970 New Year's Honours.
+Gormley was born in Ashton-in-Makerfield, Lancashire, in 1917, one of seven children.
+His father, John Gormley, was a surfaceman at the Langtree Colliery in Standish.
+He became a miner at the age of fourteen.
+He was an active trade union official and became a committee member of the St Helens area branch of the NUM in 1957.
+He served as general secretary of the North West region from April 1961 and joined the national executive in 1963.
 He was a fan of Wigan rugby league football club.

 1970s

-In 1971, he was elected as leader of the NUM and presided over the national strike that began on 9 January 1972.
-The strike lasted for seven weeks.
-After much negotiation the strike was resolved on 25 February 1972 with a 21% increase in pay and concessions won by the miners.
-Miners moved to the top of the UK's industrial wage league, having previously been seventeenth.
+In 1971, he was elected as leader of the NUM and presided over the national strike that began on 9 January 1972 and lasted for seven weeks.
+Following negotiations the strike was resolved on 25 February 1972 with a 21% increase in pay and concessions won by the miners that moved them to the top of the UK's industrial wage league.

 On 12 November 1973 the miners began an overtime ban in response to the Conservative government's incomes policy.
 Combined with the shortages caused by the Middle East oil crisis, Britain faced widespread power cuts.
 Emergency measures were used to economise on electricity with the introduction of the Three-Day Week.
 On 20 December Gormley attended negotiations with Willie Whitelaw, Secretary of State for Employment, and was forced to shelter in an Italian restaurant due to an IRA bomb scare.
-On 23 January 1974 the NUM executive met and agreed to hold a pithead ballot for an all-out strike, with Gormley writing, "With fuel stocks holding out and spring around the corner our final card has to be played now or never."
+On 23 January 1974 the NUM executive met and agreed to hold a pithead ballot for an all-out strike, with Gormley observing: "With fuel stocks holding out and spring around the corner our final card has to be played now or never".
 On 4 February the NUM announced that the miners had voted for an all-out strike.

-The Prime Minister, Edward Heath, called a snap election on this issue, asking the public, "Who governs Britain?"
-Gormley tried to persuade the National Executive Conference to postpone the strike until after any election, but the strike went ahead.
-After the election brought in a new Labour government, the union's demands were met.
+The prime minister, Edward Heath, called a snap election on this issue.
+He asked the public, "Who governs Britain?"
+Gormley tried to persuade the National Executive Conference to postpone the strike until after any election, but it went ahead.